Dukka-De-La-Dokka/wordpress-simulocal-docker/README.md

 2. Rename `.env.sample` to `.env`
 3. Delete the file `./wordpress/html/delete-this-file.txt` (not necessary though)
 4. You can go ahead this wordpress project without modifying anything in the .env file, but if you want to change any values including the database's table prefix, please modify .env file in the first place
-5. Up all containers from your project's root directory (where docker-compose.yml exists)
+5. Up all containers - execute command from your project's root directory (where docker-compose.yml exists)
 ```
 docker compose up -d
 ```